DiogoRamosFEUP/Thesis/README.md

-Files created for a Master's Thesis.
+In this Repository you can find the files created for a Master's Thesis, as well as the figures and high quality pdfs.

+The master's PDF will become available under FEUP's sigarra.